-Like chaga, reishi mushrooms have been shown to have a positive impact on the immune system.
+Like chaga, reishi mushrooms have been shown to positively impact the immune system.

 Remember those triterpenes?
-These active compounds make the reishi mushroom a natural antiviral, antibacterial as well as antifungal.
+These active compounds make the reishi mushroom a natural antiviral, antibacterial, and antifungal.

-Research also shows reishi mushrooms affect the genes in white blood cells — the cells that protect the immune system from infection.
+Research also shows that reishi mushrooms affect white blood cells' genes — the cells that protect the immune system from infection.

 Inflammation is your body’s response to an injury or an infection.
 It tells your immune system to either treat or repair the damage or fight back against the bacteria or virus.